nprze/reflect/README.md

 # reflect is a small game engine
-for now reflect can only run in debug configuration
+for now reflect can only run in debug and release configurations

 ## before building